pycom/pycom-micropython-sigfox/docs/library/pyb.CAN.rst

 .. method:: CAN.init(mode, extframe=False, prescaler=100, \*, sjw=1, bs1=6, bs2=8)

-   Initialise the CAN bus with the given parameters:
+   Initialize the CAN bus with the given parameters:

      - ``mode`` is one of:  NORMAL, LOOPBACK, SILENT, SILENT_LOOPBACK
      - if ``extframe`` is True then the bus uses extended identifiers in the frames